Carlo Cattaneo

 Carlo Cattaneo ([ˈkarlo katˈtaːneo]; 15 June 1801 – 6 February 1869) was an Italian philosopher, writer, and activist, famous for his role in the Five Days of Milan in March 1848, when he led the city council during the rebellion.

-Early life
+Early life and education

 Cattaneo was born in Milan on 15 June 1801.
 He was the son of Melchiorre Cattaneo, a goldsmith, and Maria Antonia Sangiorgi.
 After attending school in Milan he studied law at the University of Pavia, graduating in 1824.

 A republican in his convictions, during his youth Cattaneo had taken part in the Carbonari movement in Lombardy.
 He devoted himself to the study of philosophy, with the hope of regenerating Italian people by withdrawing them from romanticism and rhetoric, and turning their attention to the positive sciences.
 In this period, Cattaneo met philosopher Giandomenico Romagnosi and he "was especially attracted by Romagnosi's emphasis on practical solutions and interdisciplinary work".
-Developing some intuitions coming from his mentor, Cattaneo expounded his ideas in a review founded by him in Milan in 1839, called Il Politecnico.
+Cattaneo expounded his ideas in a review initiated by him in Milan in 1839, called Il Politecnico.
 He resided at the Palazzo Gavazzi from 1840 until 1848.
+In 1835 married his longtime fiancé Anne Pyne Woodcock (Limerick 1793 - Lugano 1869), a noblewoman.